lofar-astron/DP3/docs/doxygen/bda.md

 ## Introduction
 Baseline Dependent Averaging(BDA) aims at reducing the amount of data in a Measurement Set(MS) by averaging measurements that provide similar information.
-The following criteria determine the similarity of a measurement:
-- The length of the baseline.
-Measurements with short baselines are more similar than measurements with long baselines.
-- The frequency.
-Measurements for low frequencies are less similar than for high frequencies.
-(Is this statement correct???)
+Shorter baselines can be averaged more in both the time and frequency direction.

 ## Current situation

-- A [DPBuffer](@ref DP3::DPPP::DPBuffer) has a regular multidimensional
+- A [RegularBuffer](@ref DP3::DPPP::DPBuffer) has a regular multidimensional
   cube structure:
   - Main layout:
   - The length of a time step is equal for all baselines.
-  - A DPBuffer contains the measurements for a single time step.
+  - A RegularBuffer contains the measurements for a single time step.
   - The amount of frequency channels is equal for all baselines.
     All channels have the same size.
-- The [DPStep::process()](@ref DP3::DPPP::DPStep::process) function has a
-  single [DPBuffer](@ref DP3::DPPP::DPBuffer) argument.
-It processes
-  the measurements for a single time step.
+- The [process()](@ref DP3::DPPP::DPStep::process) function of a step has a single RegularBuffer argument.
+It processes the measurements for a single time step.

 ## Requirements